json-next/json-next.github.io/README.md

 _JSON Evolved for Humans - Easy-to-Write, Easy-to-Read_

+**Q: What's JSON with Extensions?
+Why?
+Why?**

+JSON with Extensions (JSONX) is a new JSON format evolved for humans, that is, the goal of the JSON extensions is making writing and reading JSON easier for you (dear human).
+JSON is no longer used as a machine-to-machine data interchange format only, thus, let's make it more human-friendly.

 JSON v1.1 includes all JSON extensions from HanSON (JSON for Humans):

 - quotes for strings are optional if they follow JavaScript identifier rules.